 5 Things to Do Before Moving Out of Your House

-Here's a Checklist of Tips to Ensure a Smooth Closing
+A Checklist of Tips to Ensure a Smooth Closing

 No matter how organized you think you are, when you're moving out of your house, it's almost always a stressful time.
 Mix in the fact that most people who sell a home are also buying another home, and you've got double the stress, especially if both transactions are closing concurrently.

-Cleaning the house is the first order of business.
+A thorough house-cleaning is the first order of business.
 It's an easy task to overlook because you're so busy packing boxes and carting them around that you might not notice the dirt accumulating.
 And just wait until you move the refrigerator or washer and dryer from spots that have not seen the light of day since you moved in years ago (assuming you're taking these appliances with you).

-Second, forward your mail and leave the mailbox key behind.
-Go online to usps.com and change your address (much more convenient than going to the post office in person).
-Make sure you notify companies that mail monthly or bi-monthly subscriptions, like magazines, that you are moving, because these will only get forwarded for 60 days.
-Sometimes, sellers will leave their mail carrier a goodbye gift, which also serves as a reminder that they will no longer live at their address.
+Arrange to have your mail forwarded.
+Go to usps.com and change your address (much more convenient than going to the post office in person).
+Make sure you notify companies that mail monthly or bimonthly subscriptions, like magazines, that you are moving, because the post office only forwards these for 60 days.
+Sellers sometimes leave their mail carrier a goodbye gift, which also serves as a reminder that they will no longer live at their address.

-Bonus tip: Pack a separate overnight box for the household, containing personal items, clothing, dishes, pet medications, anything that you might need immediately upon moving into a new home and don't want to spend time digging through boxes to find.
+Bonus tip: Pack a separate overnight box for the household, containing personal items, clothing, dishes, pet medications, or anything you might need immediately upon moving into a new home and don't want to spend time digging through boxes to find.